-I’m sure there is a lot of other math curricula that is very good as well.
+I’m sure there is a lot of other math curricula that are very good as well.
 We just never had the need to change in the elementary years.

-When we reached sixth grade we tried a new curricula.
+When we reached sixth grade we tried a new curriculum.
 We had used Abeka for a lot of our curriculum through elementary school.
-As the kids grew older we found that the Abeka curricula (not just the math curricula) was very fact based but was not strong in making the kids think for themselves.
-So we tried a math curricula that was very popular among our friends and was highly rated at a school in our area.
+As the kids grew older we found that the Abeka curricula (not just the math curriculum) was very fact-based, but was not strong in making the kids think for themselves.
+So we tried a math curriculum that was very popular among our friends and was highly rated at a school in our area.
 We decided to try it.